A Complete Guide To Par Rates

 Alternately, paying 2 points on the same loan would result in additional costs at closing of $3,000 – but produce a $66.41 decrease in your monthly mortgage – adding up to a whopping $23,907.60 savings over the lifetime of a 30-year loan.

-Financial lenders may also agree to pay part of your closing costs – fees paid at the time of closing upon the purchase of your property – in exchange for lender credits.
-This allows you to close upon a property and complete a real estate sale without having to pay as much in closing costs at the time the property is sold.
+Financial lenders may also agree to pay part of your closing costs – fees paid at the time of closing upon purchasing your property – in exchange for lender credits.
+This allows you to close on a property and complete a real estate sale without having to pay as much in closing costs at the time the property is sold.

-However, in the event that you have opted to accept lender credits, note that you will be required to accept and receive a slightly higher interest rate.
+However, in the event that you’ve opted to accept lender credits, you’ll be required to accept and receive a slightly higher interest rate.

 How Can I Estimate My Par Rate?

 Only mortgage underwriters can accurately set par rates.
-Nonetheless, borrowers can estimate their rate using their lender’s standard market rates by loan type.
-As you go about researching your potential par interest rate, be sure to research multiple loan types and lenders to determine which makes the most sense for you.
+Nonetheless, borrowers can attempt to determine their mortgage rate using their lender’s standard market rates by loan type.
+As you go about researching your potential par interest rate, be sure to look into multiple loan types and lenders to determine which makes the most sense for you.

 Borrowers can also calculate how a change in interest rate will affect their monthly mortgage payment using our mortgage calculator.